PoisotLab/ms_svd_networks/manuscript.md

-we applied two null models that generate pseudo-random networks: Type I [@Fortuna2006HabLos], where interactions happen proportionally to connectance, and Type II [@Bascompte2003NesAss], where interactions happen proportionally to the joint degree of the two species involve.
-The models are equivalent to, respectively, the Erdos-Renyi and Configuration models [@Newman2010NetInt], both of which are maximum entropy generative models that reflfect global (Type I) or local (Type II) constraints [@Park2004StaMec].
+we applied two null models that generate pseudo-random networks: Type I [@Fortuna2006HabLos], where interactions happen proportionally to connectance, and Type II [@Bascompte2003NesAss], where interactions happen proportionally to the joint degree of the two species involved.
+The models are equivalent to, respectively, the Erdos-Renyi and Configuration models [@Newman2010NetInt], both of which are maximum entropy generative models that reflect global (Type I) or local (Type II) constraints [@Park2004StaMec].
 We generated 999 samples for every network in the dataset, and measured the *z*-score of the empirical network as